DHBW Karlsruhe

 Is it wheelchair accessible?

-Many areas of the campus are designed to be accessible, but it is recommended to consult the official website for specific accessibility information.
+The campus is designed to be accessible, but it’s best to check the official website for detailed accessibility information.

 Can I buy tickets online?